Bradley-Stradling/Linux_Deb_Box/README.md

 May move Deploy_Set-up.sh to a sub directory of it's own so it can have it's own source file of functions seperated from the main script.

+Todo later-
-Todo later.
-Add functions file and source it to scripts along with paths.
+Add general functions file and source it to scripts along with paths.

+Increase portability and flexibilty of script by sourcing a list file of directories to be created to the deploy set-up script, to further increase the ease of adding new directories to script. (depending on Deploy_Setup.sh ease of adding new directories this may not be needed.)